AD-PR/ADL/README.md

 A Deep Learning approach for Alzheimer Disease early diagnosis and prognosis, relying only on non-invasive procedures - structural MRIs and clinical data of the subjects.

+Early detection is essential in a disease that has a developmental period of 20 years until it presents a clear symptomatology.
+This model focuses only on the initial data (year 0) of patients who after several years (up to 20) developed the disease (AD) or remained healthy (HC).

 This project aims to be a significant step-up in the Alzheimer prognosis field, a valuable support tool for medical professionals and a generalist research line for neurodegenerative diseases

 Medium Article HERE